ElenaTomesani/booktok_decoding_biases_final/README.md

 **<a name="results"></a>
 ## Results and Analysis
 <p>

+Our investigation into the TikTok community of #BookTok begins with an overview of what this community looks like and who its members are, starting from a descriptive analysis of our two datasets, the main one (booktok.csv) and the one focusing on the authors (booktok_authors.csv).

+Containing 381 scraped tiktoks, booktok.csv unfolds across 42 columns, some set up with Zeeschuimer (like "id" and "timestamp") and some by us (like "Is recommendation positive?" and "Is influencer white?).
+On the other hand, booktok_authors.csv presents the 353 that were mentioned/reviewed in the 381 tiktoks we analysed.
+The dataset contains information regarding race and gender of each author.

+After the analysis of a dozen of the tiktoks, it was already clear that the authors mentioned in the #BookTok community were rather repetitive.
+In fact some of the authors got extensively more coverage than others.
+This is in line with the "virality" concept of social media.

 <img width="762" alt="1" src="https://github.com/bensaldich/booktok_decoding_biases_final/assets/166377571/47e509c5-ef36-4517-a40f-03f838d70415">

-Colleen Hoover and Ana Huang seem to be the most frequently mentioned authors in the booktok community with 36 and 28 mentions respectively as the first three authors mentioned in a tiktok.
+Specifically, Colleen Hoover and Ana Huang seem to be the most frequently mentioned authors in the booktok community with 36 and 28 mentions respectively as the first three authors mentioned in a tiktok.

 <img width="377" alt="2" src="https://github.com/bensaldich/booktok_decoding_biases_final/assets/166377571/02e0f2b6-1b35-41f0-b33e-f623b7534783">